How to Keep Dogs & Cats Calm During New Year’s Eve

 Never leave your dog outside unattended during New Year’s Eve.
 It is also important to make sure that your dog is wearing identification tags in case they manage to escape and get lost.

-6. Dog Anxiety Aids
+6. Dog Anxiety Meds & Other Calming Aids

 1. Give them Access to Hiding Spaces